 A member of the editorial board will contribute an editorial piece to each issue.
-They will range from anecdotal expression to reactions to present trends and issues in the field.
+They will range from anecdotal expressions to reactions to present trends and issues in the field.

 Make a new submission to the Editorial section.